grumpygk/cardatron/README.md

     that can also be applied to properties, as in '-groupname:enemy' would excluded items where the 'groupname' property contained 'enemy'

-#### search.replacements - characters that should be replaced inthe search term befor executing query.
+#### search.replacements - characters that should be replaced in the search term before executing query.

 Example:
-  {"find": "." , "replace" : "\\b"} -- will find the '.' charatcer and replace it with '\b' (the '\' must be escapped with an extra '\' because of the javascript search method)
+  {"find": "." , "replace" : "\\b"} -- will find the '.' character and replace it with '\b' (the '\' must be escaped with an extra '\' because of the javascript search method)

   This weird replacement is actually implementing starts with / ends with functionality.
-The javascript search function uses regex, in regex '\b' indicates a matching item should start or end with the term that precedes ot follows the '\b' charatcer.
+The javascript search function uses regex, in regex '\b' indicates a matching item should start or end with the term that precedes ot follows the '\b' character.
 This is sort of free functionality (I didn't have to code for it other then the replacement).

   You might find other creative uses for replacements.

-### Speaking of free functionality - 'or' condition - the '|' charater in searches
+### Speaking of free functionality - 'or' condition - the '|' character in searches

 I mentioned how regex is used bt the javascript search functionality, well another benefit of this is that when I wanted to enable 'or' functionality I did not have to code it.
 The '|' character in regex indicates an or condition.